mdn/content/files/en-us/web/api/window/open/index.md

 #### Never use `<a href="#" onclick="window.open(...);">`

-Such pseudo-link also breaks accessibility of links. **Always use a real URL for the href attribute value** so that if javascript support is disabled or inexistent or if the user agent does not support opening of secondary window (like MS-Web TV, text browsers, etc), then such user agents will still be able to load the referenced resource according to its default mode of opening/handling a referenced
+Such pseudo-link also breaks accessibility of links. **Always use a real URL for the href attribute value** so that if JavasSript support is disabled or inexistent or if the user agent does not support opening of secondary window (like MS-Web TV, text browsers, etc), then such user agents will still be able to load the referenced resource according to its default mode of opening/handling a referenced